 All RNs and clinical associates have American Heart Association Basic Life Support (BLS) certification.
 All nurses have American Heart Association Advanced Life Support (ACLS) certification.
 The RNs have demonstrated competency in cardiac dysrhythmias.

 Qualified candidates will be a graduate of an accredited school of nursing and a current Massachusetts Registered Nurse license.

 BCLS & ACLS required.

 Per diem, hours assigned as needed.
 12 hour shifts.
-Every other weekend & holiday required.
+Every 3rd weekend and every other holiday required.